Lower Eyelid Surgery in Houston

 Is there an Age Limit?

 There are no age restrictions when it comes to lower eyelid surgery.
 Excess skin and fat are commonly observed as you age.
 Genetics also plays a role in collagen formation in the skin.
 If you are in good health with no major eye conditions, age is not a limiting factor.
-However, you can discuss this with Dr. Patel or Dr. Truong when you visit Lift’s Houston office.
+However, you can discuss this with Dr. Patel when you visit Lift’s Houston office.

 When can I Return to Normal Activity?